Position: durable workflows pair naturally with agentic workflows.

 - Tune FSM transition rules (e.g., add guards when things go wrong).

-- Explain behavior to stakeholders.
+- Explain behavior to stakeholders (Temporal UI does this visually).

 3. Explicitly Define Contracts per State